 Additionally, a natural disaster, fire, power interruption, work stoppage, labor matters (including illness or absenteeism in workforce) or other calamity at the facilities of our manufacturing and co-packing partners and any combination thereof would significantly disrupt our ability to deliver our products and operate our business.
 In the future, we expect that these partners may experience plant shutdowns or periods of reduced production because of regulatory issues, equipment failure, loss of certifications, employee-related incidents that result in harm or death, delays in raw material deliveries or as a result of the COVID-19 pandemic or related response measures or other similar natural emergencies.
 Any such disruption or unanticipated event may cause significant interruptions or delays in our business and the reduction or loss of inventory may render us unable to fulfill customer orders in a timely manner, or at all, which could materially adversely affect our business, financial condition, results of operations and cash flows.
 Within the last 15 months, two of our manufacturing partners have experienced government mandated COVID-related temporary closures of their facilities.
 The first facility shutdown occurred in April 2020 in Sri Lanka and lasted for one week before the operator received permission to again commence production.
-The second facility shutdown began in June 2021 in Thailand and lasted for one month before the operator received permission to recommence production in July 2021.
+The second facility shutdown began in June 2021 in Thailand and is currently expected to remain halted for at least three weeks.
 There can be no assurance that there will not be additional closures or delays in the future as a result of the COVID-19 pandemic.